Sacher Torte Recipe

 Cake

 • Preheat the oven to 350 °F. Line the bottom of a 9"x3" cake pan with parchment paper or butter and flour the bottom of the pan.
 You don't need to butter/flour the sides of the pan.
-Sift together the flour, baking powder and salt, set aside.
+Sift together 4 ½ ounces cake flour, ½ teaspoon baking powder and ¼ teaspoon table salt, set aside.

-• Cream the butter and ½ the granulated sugar until light and aerated, about 1-2 minutes.
-Add the egg yolks and vanilla, mix until combined.
+• Cream 8 ounces unsalted butter and ½ the granulated sugar until light and aerated, about 1-2 minutes.
+Add 8 egg yolks and 2 teaspoons vanilla, mix until combined.
 Mix in the sifted dry ingredients, don't over mix.
-Whisk the melted chocolate into the batter.
+Whisk 6 ounces semi sweet chocolate (melted) into the batter.

-• Whip the egg whites to soft peak.
+• Whip 8 egg whites to soft peak.
 Slowly add the remaining sugar and whip to full peak.
 Fold the egg whites into the batter in 3rds, mixing just until there are no streaks of egg white visible.

 • Pour the batter into the prepared pan, spread to an even level and bake until the middle of the cake springs back when pressed or a toothpick inserted into the middle comes out clean, about 45-50 minutes.